scriptrdotio/libraries/scripts/kinoma/scriptrioclient/README.md

 /scriptrioclient/src/scriptrio.js : the actual client (Kinoma JavaScript module).

 ## How to use
-Checkout the scriptrioclient folder as a new module project in Kinoma Studio or just check-out the scriptrio.js file directly into your Kinoma application project.
+Checkout the "scriptrioclient" folder as a new "Library project" in Kinoma Studio or just check-out the scriptrio.js file directly into your Kinoma "Application project".

 ### Use the client